Federer out of Miami Open; will train to 'work his way back' - WTMJ

 “After Doha and maybe Dubai, (Federer) will go back and do a training block to continue to slowly work his way back out on tour,” Godsick wrote.

-Miami Open tournament director James Blake did not immediately respond to a request for comment.
+Miami Open tournament director James Blake said he hopes Federer will return in 2021 to an event he has won four times, including two years ago.

+“We certainly would have loved Roger to return to Miami to defend his title.
+However, as a former player, I understand that you need to tailor your travel and playing schedule to properly work your way back to 100 percent fitness when coming off an injury,” Blake said.
+“Roger is an incredible ambassador for the sport, so the longer he is able to play on tour, the better it is for all of tennis.”

-Federer beat John Isner 6-1, 6-4 in the final to win the Miami Open in 2019, the last time it was held.
+Federer beat John Isner 6-1, 6-4 in the 2019 final to win the Miami Open the last time it was held.
 The tournament was one of dozens that were called off last year when the professional tennis tours went on hiatus for several months because of the coronavirus pandemic.

 Federer’s 103 tour-level titles are the second-most in the professional era of men’s tennis, trailing only Jimmy Connors, who won 109.